japolyak/TutorillaBot/src/web_app/readme.md

 ### Steps to Set Up Development Environment:

 1. **Deploy the Application on Netlify**:
-    - Choose the repository that contains your web app for deployment in `Netlify`.
+    - Choose the repository that contains your WebApp and branch for deployment in `Netlify`.
     - Set the `Base directory` to `src/web_app`.
     - Use `npm run build` command as the `Build command`.